ChernyshevT/LTPLib_project/README.md

-_[document version: 20250713]_
+_[document version: 20250830]_
 <!-- {𝐯} {𝐫} {𝐟} {𝐚} {𝐄} {𝐁} {𝐮} -->
 > [!NOTE]
-> The project is still under active development, so changes and midifications are possible.
+>The project is still under active development, so changes and modifications are possible.
-> Some features are missing, some features are not tested properly, yet.
+>Some features are missing, and other features haven't been tested properly, yet.

 # \_ltplib: <ins>L</ins>ow <ins>T</ins>emperature <ins>P</ins>lasma <ins>Lib</ins>rary
-This is middle-layer framework that provides a simple Python solution to construct PiC+MCC simulations ([Particles-in-Cells](https://en.wikipedia.org/wiki/Particle-in-cell) + [Monte Carlo Collisions](https://www.particleincell.com/2011/mcc/)).
+This is a middle-layer framework that provides a simple Python solution to construct PiC+MCC simulations ([Particles-in-Cells](https://en.wikipedia.org/wiki/Particle-in-cell) + [Monte Carlo Collisions](https://www.particleincell.com/2011/mcc/)).
-The framework offers a range of functions and primitives to facilitate a broad range of low-temperature (non-relativistic) plasma kinetic problems.
+The framework offers a range of functions and primitives to facilitate a broad set of low-temperature (non-relativistic) plasma kinetic problems.
-By creating a high-level user-friendly python-API, **\_ltplib** aims to enable researchers and engineers to formulate and solve both simple and complex PiC+MCC problems in a flexible manner with the aid of modern computational techniques.
+By creating a high-level, user-friendly Python API, **\_ltplib** aims to enable researchers and engineers to formulate and solve both simple and complex PiC+MCC problems via modern computational techniques.

 Features:
 - one-, two-, and three-dimensional problems with periodic or absorptive boundary conditions;
 - high-order form factors (up to 3);
 - explicit or semi-implicit particle movers;
 - fast and flexible Monte Carlo module allowing to simulate arbitrary mixtures of active and background components, taking into account anisotropic scattering,
-- universal data-driven solver for Poisson equation.
+- universal data-driven solver for the Poisson equation.

 The code is based on the former Θ-Hall [^chernyshev2019][^chernyshev2022], but it has been heavily modified and rewritten from scratch.
 The project is inspired by [eduPIC](https://github.com/donkozoltan/eduPIC),